Hi there friend and Welcome aboard!!

 Now without further ado, let’s get rolling!!

-To be honest, I would not bother with the old model; third party sellers are trying to charge upwards of $300+ dollars for it.
+To be honest, I would not bother with the old model, as it’s significantly more money for no reason.
 As I will mention in the review, most of the different models have the same sound, including the two mentioned above.
 So if you decide to go the HD25 route, purchase the new model.
-It’s half the price of the old one and the only one you need to worry about at this point.
+It’s the only one you need to worry about at this point.

 - Color: Black

 - Frequency Response: 16Hz-22kHz

 - Type: Closed back.
 Closed back vs. Open back headphones.

 - Plug: 3.5/6.35mm (1/4″) stereo

 - Weight: 140g

 - Impedance: 70 Ohm

 - Max Sound Pressure Level: 120dB.
 What is SPL?